AuthorityWang/Volume-Renderer-with-OpenGL/README.md

 周守琛 2021533042

 To execute the project, just need to build the project and run it.
+Using Visual Studio 2019 (MSVC) to build to avoid any problem.

+Interaction: use keyboard WASD, Space, C to move the camera in 6 axis.

+The Camera direction will follow the mouse.